Troplo/YimMenu/docs/lua/tables/memory.md

 ### `scan_pattern(pattern)`

-Scans the specified memory pattern within the "GTA5.exe" module and returns a pointer to the found address.
+Scans the specified memory pattern within the "Paragon_Legacy.exe" module and returns a pointer to the found address.

 - **Parameters:**
   - `pattern` (string): byte pattern (IDA format)